edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-05-30-create-elearning-faster.md

 ## What factors are slowing me down?

-Maybe you have carefully followed the four recommendations and are still staring down the barrel of a 100+ hour course development time.
+Maybe you have carefully followed the four recommendations and are still staring at 100+ hours of development time.

 Even with the best intentions, you may still find some speed bumps that are slowing you down.
 Here’s the most common roadblocks I've helped clients navigate.

 ### Speed bump #1: You didn’t get buy-in from the top, first

-Nothing slows down eLearning development faster than a top-level executive who just doesn’t get why the 100-pound doorstop of a training manual is no longer effective.
+Nothing slows down eLearning development faster than a top-level executive who just doesn’t get why the doorstop of a training manual is no longer effective.

 It’s not really their fault.
 Take the time at the beginning of the project to show them exactly why eLearning will benefit the company (and its bottom line!).

 ### Speed bump #2: Too many cooks in the kitchen

-You set up your targets and review dates, but when the time comes there are too many fingers in the pie.
+You set up your targets and review dates, but when the time comes there are too many people involved.
 While it is a great idea to get input from all affected departments, giving them carte blanche in the review process can stop development in its tracks.

 If you want everyone to feel included, think about sending tailored bits of the course to the appropriate people.
 HR doesn’t need to review the actual process for filling in a pothole, but they certainly can help proofread the section on workman’s comp on the jobsite.
 Pick the best reviewer for the job.

 ## Are there other ways to speed up eLearning course development?

-If this is your first foray into the world of eLearning course development, maybe it’s best to start small.
+If this is your first foray into the world of eLearning course development, it’s best to start small.
 If your learning needs assessment indicated a place for microlearning, start with that.
 [Microlearning](/blog/microlearning/) courses are typically only a few minutes long and take, on average, about ten to 15 hours to develop.
 This might be a good place to learn the ropes.

 You can also create an easily modifiable template that can be used in different courses.
 This allows for editing and changes as needed, functioning as a prototype that can be evaluated, tweaked, and reimagined when your company’s training needs change.

 Finally, your last option is outsourcing the development to an eLearning provider who has the tools to create courses efficiently and quickly.

-Have more questions?
-I'm always available to discuss eLearning tips!
-Find my contact details on [eLearning Industry](https://elearningindustry.com/directory/elearning-companies/edgepoint-learning){:target="_blank"} or [edgepointlearning.com](/).
+<strong>Have more questions?
+The team at EdgePoint is always ready to help!
+[Get in touch today](/contact/).</strong>